 How the programs work

 Awards range from $100 to $5,000, based on funding, and we will support planting projects for public areas that can be enjoyed by the entire community.
 Plantings must meet ATC’s Pollinator Planting Program or Community Planting Program criteria and our vegetation management standards.
 ATC will not support plans that call for trees to be planted within a transmission line right‑of‑way.

 How to apply

 For ease of use, and in consideration of the environment, please complete our application online.
 If it is not possible to submit the application online, please print, complete and mail the application to:

 Attention: Jayne Vanderlin

 Applications are accepted June 1 through Sept.
 30 each year, and recipients will be selected by the end of the calendar year.

-If you have any questions about ATC’s Community Planting Program, please contact:
+If you have any questions about ATC’s Planting Programs, please contact: